Aims and program values

 - Practice management

 The program offers a monthly noon series and weekly afternoon didactic blocks.
 These sessions are designed to enhance your ability to search and interpret medical literature for up-to-date information.
 They also help determine how new and emerging information may impact your current practice, with a focus on evidence-based medicine.
-Quarterly, the program provides a structured curriculum dedicated to wellness and team-building.
 You’ll also participate in half-day educational activities such as dermatology grand rounds and addiction medicine workshops, when available.

 The program is dedicated to providing a comprehensive, well-rounded education for residents like you, including curriculum focusing on the principles and practice of osteopathic medicine.
 As part of that commitment, in September 2021, the program received initial accreditation from the Accreditation Council for Graduate Medical Education for Osteopathic Recognition.
 If you are an osteopathic and allopathic resident with sufficient background and/or instruction in osteopathic philosophy and techniques in manipulative medicine, you are eligible to participate.
 Designated osteopathic residents will participate in a dedicated osteopathic manipulative treatment (OMT) clinic as well as osteopathic-focused grand rounds, journal clubs and didactics.